5afe/safe-yul/README.md

   gas for checking the handler address is non-zero is not worth it as Safes are almost never configured this way in practice, and when they are, shouldn't be called this way anyway.
+- `getModules` reverts if there are more than the default page size of modules.